M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 The packet capture demonstrates that encrypted communication can still provide useful information to a network analyst.

-Even though the application data is encrypted, the capture reveals metadata such as:
+Although the application data is encrypted, the capture reveals metadata such as:

 ```text
 TLS Version Information